Logo

 • 4–5 inch media filters: Every 6–12 months.

-A clogged filter is the single most common cause of AC problems, it restricts airflow, causes the coil to freeze, and forces the motor to work harder.
-It costs $5–$30 to fix.
+A clogged filter is the single most common cause of AC problems.
+It restricts airflow, causes the coil to freeze, and forces the motor to work harder.
+A new filter costs $5–$30.
 Ignoring it can mean a $500+ repair.

 Keep the Outdoor Unit Clear